 Snoring is the sound of the soft tissue at the back of your throat vibrating as you breathe.
 Relaxed tissue tends to be softer and more pliable than when you are awake, and therefore you only snore while you’re asleep.

 Snoring can be triggered by the impacts of some medications, alcohol, smoking, illness and nasal growths or obstructions (like polyps).
-Being overweight can also heavily contribute to snoring.
+Being overweight can also contribute to snoring.

 The Romeo laser and the SleepTight laser snoring treatment work in the same way to tighten soft palate tissue and stop snoring.
-At ENRICH Clinic in Melbourne, we prefer to use the Romeo laser.
+At ENRICH Clinic, we prefer to use the Romeo laser.

 We most often talk about snoring in joking terms, but anyone who’s had to sleep next to a snorer for any period knows just how destructive snoring is to a good night’s sleep.
-This applies to the snorer too, since their airway is being obstructed and therefore it’s not just the noise that’s disturbing; it’s the whole snoring process.
+This negative impact applies to the snorer too, since their airway is being obstructed and therefore it’s not just the noise that’s disturbing; it’s the whole snoring process.

 Snorers may find themselves increasingly tired, with a restful night’s sleep always a little out of reach.
 Waking up feeling less than refreshed could be a sign that your sleep is not as deep and rejuvenating as it might be.

-Women who snore are being treated at alarmingly low rates.
-This is not because women don’t snore – they do – but because they tend to snore more softly than men due to the different size and shape of the neck and neck tissue.
+Women who snore are being treated at alarmingly low rates and not because women don’t snore.
+They do.
+It’s because women tend to snore more softly than men due to the different size and shape of the neck and neck tissue.

 Children snoring may sound cute, but it’s almost always a sign of an infection or an airway issue that needs addressing with some urgency.
-Soft or loud, persistent, regular snoring in children needs to be investigated, since it is abnormal.
+Soft or loud, persistent, regular snoring in children needs to be investigated since it is abnormal.

 Snoring in children can also be isolated to certain normal events, such as colds and flu, ear infections and sinus issues.

-Snoring affects over 60 per cent of us, but is more common in men than women.
+Snoring affects over 60 per cent of us but is more common in men than women.
 Snoring also gets worse as we age, due to tissue laxity.

-Nasal obstruction has a negative effect on the sleep cycle, since it can elongate the time between REM sleep and increase non-REM sleep.
+Nasal obstruction has a negative effect on the sleep cycle since it can elongate the time between REM sleep and increase non-REM sleep.
 These obstructions alone, however, do not cause sleep apnoea.
-The size of the tongue may contribute to obstructive sleep apnoea, but other ideas include muscle responses of the mouth and jaw.
+The size of the tongue may contribute to obstructive sleep apnoea, but other issues include muscle responses of the mouth and jaw and collagen disorders.